 - Ensure Compliance – Meet B2B data interchange standards more easily

 - Global View of Supply Chain – To optimize manufacturing efficiency and customer delivery, over 3000 supply chain planners and business analysts at a leading PC provider needed a global view of product supply and demand data.
-With Composite data virtualization the company now combines product data from its master data hub, customer demand data from its order entry systems, inventory data from its distribution systems and work-in-process data from its manufacturing operations.
-Using this up-to-the-minute data from Composite, orders are fulfilled more quickly, thereby improving customer satisfaction, accelerating revenue, and increasing inventory turns.
+With Cisco data virtualization the company now combines product data from its master data hub, customer demand data from its order entry systems, inventory data from its distribution systems and work-in-process data from its manufacturing operations.
+Using this up-to-the-minute data from Cisco, orders are fulfilled more quickly, thereby improving customer satisfaction, accelerating revenue, and increasing inventory turns.

 - Supply Chain Rationalization – To ensure cost and quality objectives, this electronic manufacturer needed to bring new suppliers on board regularly, while eliminating those who could not meet higher standards.
-With Composite data virtualization the company now adds new supplier data feeds in a few hours to maintain their cost and quality competitive advantage.
+With Cisco data virtualization the company now adds new supplier data feeds in a few hours to maintain their cost and quality competitive advantage.

 - New Product Introduction – In the fashion business, new products are constantly introduced, often straining supply chain reporting systems.
-This shoe manufactured leveraged Composite data virtualization to accelerate provisioning of these new products across their supply chain analytics and reporting, enabling faster time to market and more revenue.
+This shoe manufactured leveraged Cisco data virtualization to accelerate provisioning of these new products across their supply chain analytics and reporting, enabling faster time to market and more revenue.